Youth Suicide - Information For Schools - Intervention

 Guidelines for a Student Suicide Attempt off School Premises:

 A severe, life-threatening suicide attempt off school premises can also have a significant impact on the student body.
 To prevent a crisis from escalating among students, it is important that school personnel follow these steps, or implement your school district’s crisis plan.

 - Notify the school administrator or designee who will verify the crisis with police/parents.
 Then, immediately communicate with designated individuals, as needed, such as crisis or student assistance team members, the school nurse, social worker, counselor or psychologist, emergency medical professionals, community crisis service providers, law enforcement and the superintendent of schools.

 - The superintendent or designee alerts principals at schools attended by siblings, who in turn will notify counselors, nurses, and others in a position to help siblings and other students who might be affected.

 - Mobilize the school-based crisis team, with support from community crisis service providers, to help staff address the reactions of other students.
 When other students know about a suicide attempt, steps must be taken to avoid copycat behavior among vulnerable at-risk students. (*Note: at-risk students may be friends and relatives of the student or other students who may not know the individual, but who themselves are at risk for other reasons.)

 - Establish communication with the parent/guardian to determine intervention steps and how the school might be helpful and supportive to the student and family.
 Also address how the family would like the situation announced at school.

 - With a severe suicide attempt, convene a staff meeting and address the issue of the crisis with the facts and how to proceed.
-Inform the staff if/how to announce it to the students, when appropriate.
-See Sample Announcements from Response to Suicide and Sudden Death and modify as necessary.
+Inform the staff if/how to announce it to the students when the time is appropriate.
+(See Sample Announcements from Response to Suicide and Sudden Death and modify as necessary.)